Nakkhatra/ubuntu_customization/README.md

 # ubuntu_customization
 Ubuntu 20.04 full look customization with custom themes, dash to dock and conky widgets.
-I'm using the whitesur-dark theme for my shell, orchis-dark-compact for my applications.
+Shell theme: Whitesur-dark
+Applications theme: Orchis-dark-compact
 While I love the whitesur-dark shell theme, I don't like to see that apple icon on my top left corner of the screen for the activities button.
+So, let's replace the activities 'apple' icon with the ubuntu icon: